TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 Most days, I write a blog post.
 Most days, people read it.

 For one reason or other, I find myself with a platform.

-If I didn't make the most of it, I'd be a fool.
+If I didn't make the most of that, I'd be a fool.

 And for that I need practice!
-Just practice.
+[Just](https://www.todepond.com/wikiblogarden/better-computing/just/) practice.

 <br>